 Before visually inspecting the neck you should also play the guitar and note any issues you feel or hear.
-Play each fret on each string up and down the neck and look out for fret buzz, dead notes (muted notes), intonation issues, or high action before visually inspecting.
+Play each fret on each string up and down the neck and look out for fret buzz, dead notes, intonation issues, or high action before visually inspecting.

 Get Yourself a Neck Rest

 If you plan on working on guitars, a neck rest is more or less essential.

 Keep in mind, when working on your guitar that while you might identify specific issues such as fret buzz or high action when assessing the neck, the truss rod controls many aspects in terms of playability and will usually affect each of these things in different ways.